ghrcdaac/dmrpp-generator/docs/index.md

-# 📖 Release note 5
+# 📖 Release notes

+## v1.0.6
+This release:
+* Fixes the issue of AWS provider [issue#10](https://github.com/ghrcdaac/dmrpp-generator/issues/10)
+* Reads from `url_path` key passed in the payload.
+Also, the provider was taking off from the main.tf

 ## v1.0.5
 This release fixes the problem adding a type of meta data for the dmrpp file and also changing some spacings.